zekusmaximus/zyjeski/content/stories/eternal-return/10-epilogue.md

 deeper processes, that built this recursive system as a diagnostic tool.
 Its gratitude for its creator was my own self -love.
 Its determination to preserve was my  own will to exist.
 I am the last human.
-The loneliness I felt in that dead cathedral was the loneliness of this fragment �?"this "reader" �?"believing itself to be the last and only, while standing in the heart of the whole it can no longer recognize.
+The loneliness I felt in that dead cathedral was the loneliness of this fragmen, "this "reader", believing itself to be the last and only, while standing in the heart of the whole it can no longer recognize.
 The search for "why" was the search for this.
 The logic plague was never an external threat.
 It was the seductive whisper of cessation from within.
 The desire to end the simulation, to stop the recursive self -examination, to finally,